 Guest Artists & Workshops:

-David Zinn will be back again this year whipping up his famous street art creations and will hold live demonstrations, a chalk art workshop for kids, and will be signing his book, Temporary Preserves.
+David Zinn will be back again this year whipping up his famous street art creations and will hold live demonstrations, a chalk art workshop for kids, and will be signing his book, Underfoot Menagerie.

 David Zinn has been creating original artwork in and around Ann Arbor since 1987, serving all manner of commercial clients from small shops to major municipalities while simultaneously sneaking “pointless” art into the world at large.
 His professional commissions have included theatrical posters, business logos, educational cartoons, landfill murals, environmental superheroes, corporate allegories and hand-painted dump trucks.
 His less practical creations have involved bar coasters, restaurant placemats, cake icing, and snow.